JaySym-ai/kalamuth/.augment/rules/always.md

 	•	UI verified on iPhone & Android viewports (e.g., 360×800 and 390×844).
 	•	Tap targets ≥ 48px; safe-area respected; no overlap with system gestures.
 	•	EN & FR strings exist and render; fallbacks avoided.
-	•	Playwright: new/updated specs for this change; suite is green.
 	•	Accessibility basics: labels for inputs, focus states visible, color contrast ~WCAG AA.

 ⸻